The Best Tips to Prevent Excessive Gas and Bloating

 What about supplements and medications?

-In the market there are coal tablets that absorb gas, products that contain digestive enzymes that help break down food and probiotics supplements that alter the population of bacteria in the intestines and reduces the products of gas.
-When a person suffers from excessive gas it is impossible to know if he lacks probiotics or digestive enzymes instead.
-Because both of them are harmless, you should try and see what works best for each.
-Regarding coal tablets there is a need to take into account that the material does not absorb only the gas but all in its path, so it is not recommended for those taking medications or other supplements.
-If all this does not help, you can contact your doctor.
+There are various products in the market, such as coal tablets that absorb gas, products that contain digestive enzymes such as papain or bromelain that help break down food, and probiotics supplements that alter the population of bacteria in the intestines and reduces gas.
+You will need to try and see what works best for you.
+As for the coal tablets there is a need to take into account that the substance doesn’t absorb only the gas but all in its path, so it is not recommended for those taking medications or other supplements.
+If all of this does not help, you can contact your doctor.

-Chew well: gases are often caused because of poor absorption of carbohydrates.
+– Chew well: gases are often caused because of poor absorption of carbohydrates.
 Good chewing helps to start the process of digestion before swallowing.
-It’s also good for the smell, that is generated due to sulfur-rich proteins with amino acids in the intestines.
-Strong chewing of proteins and their reduction will also help for it.
+Chewing well is also good to reduce the smell that is generated due to sulfur-rich proteins in the intestines.

-Eating more often, but less is better: eat five small meals a day than three or two large meals.
-In addition, reduce the amount of fat in your meal, and thus you will save more gas formation.
+– Eating more often, but less is better: some people find that eating five small meals a day rather than three or two large meals helps them in reducing excess gas.
+In addition, reduce the amount of fat in your meal to reduce gas formation.

-The digestive system is personal and unique: each person may have different sensitivities.
-Check if particular foods that are mentioned here are those that cause you excessive gas, and reduced them in your menu.
-After improving the situation, try to combine them in small quantities, and be attentive to your body.
-It always helps.
+– The digestive system is personal and unique: each person may have different sensitivities.
+Check if particular foods that are mentioned here are those that cause you excessive gas, and reduce them in your menu.
+After your situation has improved, try to combine them in small quantities, and be attentive to your body.